Secretary R. James Nicholson

 Secretary Nicholson was the principal advocate for veterans in the U.S. government, ensuring that they receive the care, support, recognition, and dignity due them for their service to our nation.
-He directed the Department of Veterans Affairs— the federal government's second largest cabinet department — and was responsible for a nationwide system of healthcare services, benefit programs, and national cemeteries for our veterans and their dependents.
+He directed the Department of Veterans Affairs (VA) — the federal government's second largest cabinet department — and was responsible for a nationwide system of healthcare services, benefit programs, and national cemeteries for our veterans and their dependents.
 With a budget of $69+ billion for fiscal year 2005, the VA employs approximately 230,000 people at hundreds of medical centers, clinics, nursing homes, benefits offices, and national cemeteries throughout the country.

-Previously, Jim was U.S. Ambassador to the Holy See (Vatican), a position he held since 2001.
-In Rome, he became a well-known advocate for the elevation of human dignity, with special emphasis in the areas of human trafficking, religious freedom, starvation and bio-tech food, HIV/AIDS, and international terrorism.
-He was knighted by Pope John Paul II in 2003 for this work as America's ambassador to the Vatican.
+Previously, Jim was U.S. Ambassador to the Holy See (Vatican), a position he accepted in 2001.
+In Rome, he became a well-known advocate for the elevation of human dignity, with special emphasis in the areas of human trafficking, religious freedom, starvation, bio-tech food, HIV/AIDS, and international terrorism.
+He was knighted by Pope John Paul II in 2003 for this work as America's Ambassador to the Vatican.

-Jim was born in 1938 and grew up on a tenant farm in northwest Iowa in a family of seven children.
+Jim was born in 1938, and grew up on a tenant farm in northwest Iowa in a family of seven children.
 He is a 1961 graduate of the United States Military Academy at West Point.
-He served eight years on active duty as a paratrooper and ranger-qualified Army officer, then 22 years in the Army Reserve, retiring with the rank of colonel.
-While serving in Vietnam, he earned the Bronze Star Medal, Combat Infantryman Badge, Meritorious Service Medal, Republic of Vietnam Cross of Gallantry, and two air medals.
+He served eight years on active duty as a paratrooper and ranger-qualified U.S. Army officer, then 22 years in the Army Reserve, retiring with the rank of Colonel.
+While serving in Vietnam, he earned the Bronze Star Medal, Combat Infantryman Badge, Meritorious Service Medal, Republic of Vietnam Cross of Gallantry, and two Air Medals.

 Jim's wife, Suzanne, is an accomplished artist.
 They are the parents of three adult children.